 weekend lasted through University. .My parents missed the money and disowned me - I thought that was funny- the estate was a three room shack on the wrong side of town.
 I met Charles at a club potluck and we went to a square dance with Bob and my friend Catherine.
 We saw a movie and he left for overseas that night.
 He wrote and sent flowers big time, but I did not like him.
 Can’t I was not on the street with deliveries where CHB could see me and get upset again.
 I feltOKgettingover this nervous breakdown and the mess with all the people did not seem so important.
 This mess lost its punch; yes I was surviving.
 I thought I’d check the things in my cedar chest but was confused.
 My letters and savings items were not in order.
 Everything was there but untidy.
 I checked the shoe bag; my bank book was in the wrong pocket.
 Was mother glad to see my up and awake after this ordeal.
 Not at all.
 Her words were: “Those nice men said you quit your job.
 My heavens, what are we going to do?
 We need our money.
 Daddy needs a new hearing aid.
 You just go back there and get that job back!”
 I had the newspaper, they hired a young man to learn the trade and make the deliveries.
 I was just worth money to them, O.K.

 “You tell daddy to gather up all those five hearing aids that |I paid for and take them back.
 They are all under warranty and should be attended to without cost.
 That goes for my buying materials to fix the house.
 It is not my house.
 My name is not on that title.
 And what about you’re nosing in the cedar chest?
 My money items are out of place.
 That is private and I resent it.
 While we are at it, something else you better get straight: My hard earned money is MINE!
 It is not your money.
-Your money is one third of my weekly earnings for room and board and a lard sandwich is not food. n her about the items and did not like her answer.
+Your money is one third of my weekly earnings for room and board and a lard sandwich is not food. n her about the items and did not like her answer